Three-Thirteen, also known as 3-13, or Three-Through-Thirteen, is a meld-making game in the Rummy Family of card games.

 On subsequent turns after the first, Players may choose to draw the top card from the discard pile, instead of the stock.
 However, they must still discard a card at the end of their turn.

 The aim of the game is to “Go out” with the fewest amount of penalty points possible.
-Like in most Rummy games, these penalty points are assigned for “deadwood”, cards that do not fit into a meld that are remaining in the hand at the end of a round.
+Like in most Rummy games, these penalty points are assigned for “deadwood”, cards that do not fit into a meld and are remaining in the hand at the end of a round.

 A Player chooses when they wish to Go out, declaring it at the end of their turn after they have discarded.
 When this happens, each other Player will be able to take their turn normally.
-When it is the declaring Player’s turn once again, the round ends and deadwood scores are tallied.
+When it is the declaring Player’s turn once again, the round ends, and deadwood scores are tallied.